qlik-oss/corectl/docs/corectl_config.md

 ### certificates

 If you want to connect to a Qlik Sense Enterprise using certificates, it is possible to use the `certificates` parameter.
-By specifying a path to the folder containing the CA and root certificates, `corectl` will use the certificates when authenticating. `corectl` only supports connecting with `PEM` certificates and expects that `client.pem`, `client_key.pem` and `root.pem` to be present in the configured folder.
+By specifying a path to the folder containing the CA and root certificates, `corectl` will use the certificates when authenticating. `corectl` only supports connecting with `PEM` certificates and expects `client.pem`, `client_key.pem` and `root.pem` to be present in the configured folder.

 ```yaml
 certificates: path/to/folder